 These are all broad observations of incentive structures within sports, but let’s take a look at more tangible, real-life examples:

 UEFA Champions League pays €9.5m to every team that makes it to the Round of 16, €19m to the winner, and €15m to the runner-up.

 The NFL has a player’s code of conduct list of dozens of violations with their respective fines, created to control (to some extent) the way players behave in games:

-NHL players participating in the playoffs are eligible to share in the league’s playoff pool system.
-All 16 teams in the postseason share it, and the Stanley Cup winners get the largest individual cash prize.
+NHL players participating in the playoffs can share in the league’s playoff pool system.
+All 16 teams in the postseason share it, and the Stanley Cup winners get the most significant individual cash prize.

 Wimbledon prize money for their 2022 tournament:

 If a Formula 1 team replaces certain car parts outside permitted limits, they are punished with grid position penalties.
 Other breaches in regulations can lead to monetary fines, time penalties, and others.

 These are only a few, but the industry is full of incentive structures that aim to provide direction and order inside and outside the playing field.